11BelowStudio/HECC-IT/Summer background preparation work/Planning/Key questions I need to answer.md

                     * eHyperTool
                     * storyspace
             * HECC-IT gives you a choice of GUI (OH-HECC) or code (raw .hecc code)
+* An overall really stupid but somewhat consistent branding, that might get the attention of people who may otherwise have not noticed it
+    * The names of the other ones kinda err on the sensible/slightly memorable, but they do kinda err in the territory of 'generic'/'slightly boring sounding'
+    * HECC-IT will probably be a bit more immediately attention-grabbing (because it's a really stupid name), and might sound a bit more appealing than most of the common alternatives.
+        * Not trying to be pretentious/serious/etc with the name, sounds less imposing/threatening.
 *

 ## What are the project objectives?